-- 9. Dose should be titrated to improved respirations.
+- 9. The goal of each naloxone dose is return of adequate spontaneous respirations the goal is not consciousness or walking.
+Do not give additional doses if patient breathing spontaneously with adequate oxygen saturation.
 Larger individual doses of naloxone can precipitate opiate withdrawal with the potential for a violent or combative patient that is difficult to manage at the scene and once the patient is admitted to the hospital.
-If no response to dose of naloxone, dose may be repeated in 0.4 mg increments to a total of 2 mg.
-Some opiods, like propoxyphene and dextromethorphan, require higher doses of naloxone. - 10.
+Some opioids may require higher doses of naloxone.
+Principles related to naloxone use include: - a.
+Assisting ventilation with BVM should occur prior to and during naloxone administration if needed. - b.
+Options for titrating naloxone dosing every 2-4 minutes until adequate spontaneous respirations: - i.
+IV/IO: 0.4 mg, then 1.6 2 mg, then 2 mg (up to 4.4 mg total) - ii.
+IM/IN: 2 mg, then 2 mg (4 mg total); may use 4 mg IN prefilled device - iii.
+2 mg dose by any route is acceptable for patient with both respiratory depression and poor perfusion (hypotension, weak/thread pulse), then additional 2 mg - c.
+If inadequate spontaneous ventilation after a total of up to 4 mg naloxone by any route, efforts should be focused on adequate BVM ventilation and placement of advanced airway, if possible. - 10.
 Indicators of improved mental status include: - a.
 Orientation to person, place and time - b.
 Increased alertness - c.
 Increased responsiveness to questions - 11.
-For patients refusing transport, adhere to Refusal of Treatment /Transport Protocol #111. - 12.
-Patient may be released without Medical Command if all of the following are met in addition to criteria in protocol #111: - a.
-Repeat glucose meter is > 80 mg/dl - b.
-Patient is an insulin-dependent diabetic (not on oral antihyperglycemics) - c.
-Patient returns to normal mental status, with no focal neurologic signs/symptoms after receiving glucose - d.
-Patient can promptly obtain and will eat a carbohydrate meal. - e.
-Patient refuses transport, or patient and paramedics agree transport not needed - f.
-Another competent adult will be staying with patient - g.
-No major co-morbid conditions exist, such as chest pain, arrhythmias, dyspnea, seizures, intoxication - h.
-Patient should not be released without medical command contact if given glucagon instead of dextrose or if he/she received naloxone. - If all of the above conditions are not met and the patient or legal guardian refuses transport, contact medical command.
+There is an increased risk of tissue damage if 50% dextrose extravasates, and the time to regaining consciousness is similar when using either 10% or 50%, therefore administration of 10% dextrose is preferred.
+ALS services may carry dextrose for the treatment of hypoglycemia in adults in any concentration between 10 50%. - 12.
+For patients refusing transport, adhere to Refusal of Treatment /Transport Protocol #111. - 13.
+After an opioid overdose with patient improvement after naloxone administration, patient may be released for transport to the hospital with a BLS crew without contacting medical command if all of the following are met: - a.
+No contraindications from Refusal of Treatment/Transport Protocol #111. - b.
+Anticipated transport time <30 minutes. - c.
+Patient alert and oriented for at least 10 minutes before transfer of care to BLS crew. - d.
+Transporting BLS crew carries naloxone. - e.
+BLS and ALS agencies both agree with BLS transport. - 14.
+Patient may be released without Medical Command if all of the following are met: in addition to criteria in protocol #111: - a.
+No contraindications from Refusal of Treatment/Transport Protocol #111. - b.
+Repeat glucose meter is > 80 mg/dl - c.
+Patient is an insulin-dependent diabetic (not on oral antihyperglycemics) - d.
+Patient returns to normal mental status, with no focal neurologic signs/symptoms after receiving glucose - e.
+Patient can promptly obtain and will eat a carbohydrate meal.

+- f.
+Patient refuses transport, or patient and paramedics agree transport not needed - g.
+Another competent adult will be staying with patient - h.
+No major co-morbid conditions exist, such as chest pain, arrhythmias, dyspnea, seizures, intoxication - i.
+Patient should not be released without medical command contact if given glucagon instead of dextrose or if he/she received naloxone. - j.
+If all of the above conditions are not met and the patient or legal guardian refuses transport, contact medical command.
 If the patient or legal guardian requests transport, honor the request.